Ira G. Rawn: Early life and career

 Ira G. Rawn was born on August 20, 1855, in Delaware, Ohio, the son of Peter and Sarah Rawn.

 By 1870, at age 15, Ira Rawn was listed in the 1870 U.S. census as a telegraph operator.
 Rawn began his railway career with the Big Four Railroad in 1880 as a telegraph operator and was subsequently promoted to trainmaster.
 In 1887 he took the position of Master of Transportation for Kentucky Central Railroad.
-In 1889 he became the Division Superintendent and Superintendent of Transportation for Chesapeake and Ohio Railroad, then became General Superintendent of Baltimore and Ohio Railroad's (B&O) Southwestern division in 1890.
+In 1889 he became the Division Superintendent and Superintendent of Transportation for Chesapeake and Ohio Railway, then became General Superintendent of Baltimore and Ohio Railroad's (B&O) Southwestern division in 1890.
 In 1904 Rawn was appointed General Manager of the B&O. He left the B&O to become the Vice President of Operations for Illinois Central Railroad in 1907, then was elected president of the Monon Railroad in 1909.
 His term as president of the Monon began on November 1, 1909, and ended with his death on July 20, 1910.